IDC: For 1 in 4 companies, half of all AI projects fail

 Firms blamed the cost of AI solutions, a lack of qualified workers, and biased data as the principal blockers impeding AI adoption internally.
 Respondents identified skills shortages and unrealistic expectations as the top two reasons for failure, in fact, with a full quarter reporting up to 50% failure rate.

-However, that’s not to suggest success stories are few in far between.
+However, that’s not to suggest success stories are few and far between.
 More than 60% of companies reported changes in their business model in association with their AI adoption, and nearly 50% said they’d established a formal framework to encourage the ethical use, potential bias risks, and trust implications of AI, according to IDC.
 Moreover, 25% report having established a senior management position to ensure adherence.

 “For many organizations, the rapid rise of digital transformation has pushed AI to the top of the corporate agenda,” added Jyoti.
 “However, as AI accelerates toward the mainstream, organizations will need to have an effective AI strategy aligned with business goals and innovative business models to thrive in the digital era.”